adam-p/markdown-here/README.md

 Sometimes you don't want to convert the entire email; sometimes your email isn't entirely Markdown.
 To convert only part of the email, select the text (with your mouse or keyboard), right-click on it, and click the "Markdown Toggle" menu item.
 Your selection is magically rendered into pretty HTML.

-To revert back to Markdown, just put your cursor anywhere in the block of converted text, right click, and click the "Markdown Toggle" menu item again.
+To revert back to Markdown, just put your cursor anywhere in the block of converted text, right-click, and click the "Markdown Toggle" menu item again.
 Now it's magically back to the original Markdown.

 ![screenshot of selection conversion](https://raw.github.com/adam-p/markdown-here/master/store-assets/markdown-here-image2.gimp.png)